Carolina Panthers vs. Washington Football Team NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Washington stats and trends

-- Thus far this season Washington has two wins against the spread.

-- The Football Team have been underdogs by 3.5 points or more five times this year and covered the spread once.
+- This season, the Football Team have just one ATS win in five games as an underdog of 3.5 points or more.

-- Washington's games this year have gone over the point total four times in nine opportunities (44.4%).
+- Washington's games this season have hit the over on four of nine set point totals (44.4%).

-- Washington is 2-3 against the spread and 3-2 overall in games when it scores more than 19.3 points.
+- When Washington records more than 19.3 points, it is 2-3 against the spread and 3-2 overall.

-- When Washington picks up more than 280.7 yards, the team is 2-5 against the spread and 3-4 overall.
+- Washington is 2-5 against the spread and 3-4 overall when the team picks up more than 280.7 yards.

-- This season the Football Team have turned the ball over 14 times, two more than the Panthers' takeaways (12).

 Home and road insights

-- At home this season, Carolina has two wins against the spread and is 2-3 overall.
+- At home this year, Carolina has two wins against the spread and is 2-3 overall.

-- The Panthers are unbeaten ATS (1-0) as 3.5-point favorites or more at home.

-- Carolina has hit the over once in five home games this season.
+- Carolina has gone over the total once in five home games this year.

-- Washington is 1-3 overall, with just one win against the spread, away from home.
+- Away from home, Washington has just one win against the spread and is 1-3 overall.

-- This year, in four away games, Washington has gone over the total twice.
+- In four away games this season, Washington has hit the over twice.

-- Football Team away games this season average 46.8 total points, 3.8 more than this outing's over/under (43).
+- Football Team away games this season average 46.8 total points, 3.8 more than this contest's over/under (43).

 Powered by Data Skrive.